 The King's Garden is a carefully landscaped collection of terraced gardens, cobblestone walkways, stone benches, hedgerow mazes and ponds arranged in a dizzying geometric pattern which covers a sprawling 20 acres.
 These gardens almost make up a city quarter all by themselves.
 The gardens are unique in that anyone is allowed to walk them by order of the king.
 Of course, the gardens are protected by its small staff of caretakers and any who would bring evil ways into the garden, be it brawling, hard drink or lecherousness, will have to answer to the captain of the guards.

 The Fall of Barrinor

 Near the center of the city is an enormous pair of marble statues - one an armor clad knight and the other a mighty dragon.
-This monument depicts the final battle of Barrinor in which he was slain doing battle with a vile wyrm in defense of a common village and was subsequently raised immortal.
+This monument depicts one of the more famous legends of Barrinor.
+According to this tale, Barrinor was slain doing battle with a vile wyrm in defense of a common village and, for this act, was subsequently raised immortal.

 King Ivan Hosric III, Ruler of Arkalia

 A noble leader and fierce warrior with dark reddish brown hair, neatly trimmed beard and steel gray eyes.
 His valor and honesty are legendary.
 King Hosric is a staunch supporter of both the church and the High Guard.
 As a prince, he was a member of that elite group and the King recalls fondly his days as a knight.
 He will occasionally attend High Guard meetings and would likely lead them into battle if ever the need arose.

 A proud and headstrong noblewoman who is as skilled with steel and steed as she is with the pomp and civility of the throne room.
 She is a young queen, twenty seven years old, much younger than her king.
 She is renowned for her beauty - an exquisitely sculpted face, athletic body and a mane of flowing brown hair.